madrury/madrury.github.io/_posts/2026-03-20-galois-group.markdown

 $$
 </div>

 In this essay, we discuss a moderately involved example in Galois Theory.

+Galois theory studies the symmetries of polynomial equations.
+It offers the deepest and most general explantation of why there **are** formulas for the solutions of [quadratic equations](https://en.wikipedia.org/wiki/Quadratic_equation) (the quadratic formula), [cubic](https://en.wikipedia.org/wiki/Cubic_equation) and [quartic](https://en.wikipedia.org/wiki/Quartic_equation) equations (which are less well known, but do exist!), but then there are [**no more**](https://en.wikipedia.org/wiki/Abel%E2%80%93Ruffini_theorem)!
+It developed out of the ideas of two young men who died tragic early deaths and have become part of the mythology of mathematics, and that I personally admire: [Niels  Abel](https://en.wikipedia.org/wiki/Niels_Henrik_Abel) and [Évariste Galois](https://en.wikipedia.org/wiki/%C3%89variste_Galois).

+Galois theory also stands as a representative of what mathematicians consider an "ideal" theory.
+It serves as a rich thesaurus between two sub-domains of mathematics that are on the surface, not obviously connected.
+Galois theory allows jumping between two domains (Group theory and Field theory), applying results in one domain to their reflection in another.

+### Problem Description
 Our main result is:

 {% capture goal-result %}
 Let $K$ denote the splitting field of the polynomial $p(x) = (x^5 - 7)(x^4 - 5)$ over the rational number field $\Q$, and let $G \defeq Gal(K / \Q)$  be its Galois group.
 Then: